codingjoe/django-pictures/README.md

 }
 ```

-The `MyPicture` class should implement the `url` property, that returns the
+The `MyPicture`class should implement the url property, which returns the URL
-URL of the image.
-You can use the `Picture` class as a base class.
+of the image.
+You may use the `Picture` class as a base class.

 Available attributes are:
 * `parent_name` - name of the source file uploaded to the `PictureField`